Lakeland has always been a hub for innovation.

 Students will be empowered to create, develop, manage, and lead business ventures while developing into the next generation of emerging leaders.
 These powerful experiences are part of a campus-wide initiative that instills an entrepreneurial mindset that is applicable across all majors.

 We transform Lakeland students into the next generation of innovative leaders by providing experiential and entrepreneurial learning opportunities that prepare students for diverse careers in a multi-faceted world.

 Goals to be accomplished within the next two years:

-Launch: Lakeland Student-Run Businesses is excited to announce the new positions funded through Launch's Nonprofit Division.
+Launch: Lakeland Student-Run Businesses is excited to announce our new Launch staff position available and the Nonprofit positions funded through Launch's Nonprofit Division!
 See below!

 Lakeland is excited to invite students to apply for an unparalleled experiential learning and small business management opportunity that will set graduates apart from the competition.
 At the core of our student-run businesses will be the people – Lakeland University students.
 Students will:

 The Hospitality Division will provide outstanding customer service and satisfaction while adapting to consumer needs.
 The businesses to be run under the hospitality division will be: The Daily Grind (coffee shop), The Muskie Mart (grocery and convenience store), athletic department concessions and facility rental and event planning (internal and external).